tgenaitay/lapartdesamis/README.md

 2. Install environment variables in Vercel settings
 3. Run `vercel --prod` in the project root

+## Demo

 https://wine-is-mine.vercel.app/

 All feedback welcome.

+## Known issues

+- Llama 3.3 randomly outputs a shaky native function call in its content instead of a tool call
+-

 ## Wine Selection Logic 🍇